dorkodu/business/simple-business-plan.md

 [^SAM]: Segmented Available Market

-**`SOM` :** People who use social media to share what they know, or who like to consume "knowledgable" content.
+**`SOM` :** People who use 3rd party mediums (e.g. social media, search engines…) to consume "knowledgeable" content, curate what they think that matters and share what they know.

 [^SOM]: Share Of the Market